-Written by Dr. Nancy Ash, Executive Director of the NewEarth University
+Written by Dr. Nancy Ash, Chancellor of the NewEarth University

 (Editor’s Note: Meet Dr. Ash at the 2019 NewEarth Festival in Bali, Indonesia)

 (photo courtesy of the author hiking at 10,600 ft.)

 Love is the root of learning.

 In a dismal sea of marginality, education needs a complete reset of its unhealthy default button: lack of love.